Enquire About This Tour Code AEL Andean Experience

-Day 2 to 4 - Pisco – Nazca
+Day 2 to 2 - Pisco

 The following morning we move along the coast to neighbouring Paracas where we take a motorboat out to explore the Ballestas Islands.
-The islands are teeming with over 150 species of bird life (including penguins, cormorants, boobies and pelicans), are home to thousands of sea lions and boast some amazing rock formations.
+The islands are teeming with over 150 species of bird life (including penguins, cormorants, boobies and pelicans), are home to sea lions and boast some amazing rock formations.
 Although it is not possible to set foot on the islands, you will experience the magnificent sight and sounds of the thousands of sea lions and birds and maybe even spot seals and dolphins playing around the boat.
 Our boat tour also takes us past the mysterious Candelabra figure etched on the side of a mountain.
 Best viewed from the sea, many believe the Candelabra is linked to the Nazca Lines.

 We continue to Nazca, an oasis town famous for the strange parallel lines and geometrical figures etched into the desert floor.
 Although there is a viewing tower, these strange designs can only be fully appreciated from the air.
 You can take a fascinating flight (optional) over the lines and shapes, which include a monkey, hummingbird, condor, spider and even a spaceman.
 The designs are thought to have been made by three different groups of people: the Paracas (900-200 BC), the Nazca (200BC-600AD) and then new migrants from Ayacucho around 630AD.
 You can also take optional tours to visit the underground aqueducts, gold mines and ceramic shops.
 We'll have a chance to visit the extraordinary Chauchilla Cemetery where you can see the ancient mummies which still have skin and hair intact.

 Arequipa has a lovely central plaza dominated by a large cathedral.
 There are some fantastic restaurants in Arequipa and it is possible to enjoy many Peruvian delicacies here.
 Besides the stimulating architecture, the main attraction is the Santa Catalina Convent, which is almost a city in itself with its maze of cobbled streets, cloisters and decorative buildings.
 Don't miss the nuns' café for excellent freshly baked treats!

-Day 8 to 13 - Cuzco – Inca Trail Trek – Cuzco
+Day 8 to 8 - Cuzco

 After a short flight from Arequipa we arrive in legendary Cuzco, where you will be taken on an orientation walking tour of this ancient Inca capital.